ttytm/bartender/README.md

 ## Outlook

-Bartender is in early development.
 Below are some of the things to look forward to.

 - [ ] ReaderWriter Implementation
 - [ ] Multiline
-- [ ] Time Remaining
+- [x] Time Remaining
-- [ ] Documentation
+- [ ] API Reference
 - [ ] Concurrency
-- [ ] Screenwidth
+- [ ] Dynamic term size adaption for all variants (basic width detection works)
 - [ ] Extend visuals & customizability

 ## Anowledgements